New Pupils Starting

-In 2014 we changed our vision for the school to “Knowing Every Child – Inspiring Every Mind”.
+Our vision for the school is to “Knowing Every Child – Inspiring Every Mind - Achieving Every Day”.
 It is our personal challenge to make sure we get to know every family too.
 By working alongside you, we know we are more likely to succeed to help, support, challenge and inspire your child.

 School and Classroom Organisation

 There are four year groups in Herne.
 "Year group" means the whole group of children whose birthdays are between 1st September of one year and 31st August of the next.